 It is the Group's policy to comply with all applicable environmental rules and regulations in its shipping operations as well as in its daily working environment to avoid the emission of noxious liquids into the environment.
 The Group's owned vessels are well maintained and we place great emphasis on the operation in compliance with safety and environmental laws and regulations including but not limited to ISM Code, ISPS Code, MARPOL and other applicable rules regulated by IMO.
 We ensure all crew on board are trained and certificated in accordance with STCW Convention.
 Our owned vessels are also subject to the laws, regulations and rules of each country and port they visit.
 We have developed policies and procedures intended to ensure our compliance with these laws, regulations and rules.
-Carbon Intensity Indicator ("CII") has already come into force 1 January 2023.
-CII is an annual carbon rating for every vessel, measuring the efficiency in terms of grams of carbon dioxide emitted per cargo-carrying capacity and nautical mile.
-From 1 January 2023 onwards, the Group will choose to use Annual Efficiency Ratio to replace Energy Efficiency Operational Indicator for carbon intensity reporting.
-Jinhui Shipping is well prepared and ready for all changes, heading to the target of decarbonization.
+With the increasing attention towards environmental issues in the shipping industry, we are committed to operate our business in an environmentally and socially responsible manner, heading to the target of decarbonization.